Skip to content

 Maintenance script contract

-Maintenance scripts are not part of the knowledge pack core protocol, but they are essential for a sustainable ecosystem.
-Scripts should behave like stable small CLIs: discoverable, auditable, reproducible, and agent-friendly.
+Maintenance scripts are outside the core pack protocol.
+When provided, they SHOULD behave like stable small CLIs: discoverable, auditable, reproducible, and agent-friendly.

 Baseline requirements